Grandparents tackle remote learning with their grandkids

 “I think it’s a good thing for older people to be around them, because you learn a lot with them and you stay young with them.”

-This story was produced as part of the Wichita Journalism Collaborative, a partnership of seven media companies, including KSN, working together to bring timely and accurate news and information to Kansans.
+This story was produced as part of the Wichita Journalism Collaborative, a partnership of six media organizations, including KSN, working together to bring timely and accurate news and information to Kansans.

 LATEST STORIES: